-I stopped by Parker Wildlife Refuge on Plum Island in Newburyport Mass on Saturday, hoping to photograph Endangered Least Tern juveniles.
+A few years back, I stopped by Parker Wildlife Refuge on Plum Island in Newburyport Mass, hoping to photograph Least Tern juveniles.
 While searching along Sandy Point, I was surprised at the number of nests I saw still containing eggs.
-It is pretty late in the season, although a biologist I spoke with said the same scenario occurred last year.
+It was pretty late in the season, although a biologist I spoke with said the same scenario occurred last year.

-Each summer, the refuge closes a large stretch of beach, and ropes off known nesting areas to help protect this endangered species.
+Each summer, the refuge closes a large stretch of beach, and ropes off known nesting areas to help protect this threatened species along with the endangered Piping Plover.
 Unfortunately, the birds don’t know that, and lay their eggs in the sand most anywhere.
 This leads to an increased risk of eggs or hatched chicks being killed by unsuspecting beach goers.

 |Least Tern Nest outside the ropes|

 |Least Tern Nest with Chick and Egg|

 Above is a photo of a Least Tern nest with a newly hatched chick, and an unhatched egg, located outside of the roped off nesting area.
 If you were walking along the beach, it would be very easy to step right on them without even noticing.
 If the parents are near by, you will know you are near a nest by their reaction.
 They will dive at you, or if on the ground, spread their wings and “look menacing”.

 While there are certain disadvantages to “blending into your surroundings” ie getting stepped on, there are also distinct advantages.
 The chicks and eggs are very prone to predation from hawks, eagles, dogs, herons and egrets to name a few, so looking like your surroundings makes it more difficult for predators to locate you.

 This is a photo of a Great Egret who has plundered a Plover nest killing one of the chicks.

 Once a chick has hatched, the Least Tern parents spend a great deal of their time feeding their young.

 The parents also provide protection from both weather and predators.